Laoujin/bliki/_bliki/npm/javascript-testing-jasmine-getting-started.md

 Probably the most widely used JavaScript testing framework.

 This tutorial covers installation, configuration and execution only.
-For the Jasmine syntax, see part 2!
+For the Jasmine syntax, see parts 2 and 3!

 <!--more-->